Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Algorithm steps

 The $\rtoc$ algorithm is consistent in the sense of the above Proposition~\ref{prop_findclust}.

-It is important to note that this procedure is not designed to work as a robust classifier in the Machine Learning sense.
-Indeed, it is entirely possible for a point $x$ to originate from representative $R_1$ but be associated with cluster $C_2$.
-However, this is not a concern for our purposes here, as the objective is to build a partition associated with the mixture measure $R_J$.
-This implies that we acknowledge the possibility of misclassification, but Proposition~\ref{prop_findclust} ensures compensation: when a point is erroneously assigned to $C_1$ instead of $C_2$, another point fulfilling a similar role will be assigned to $C_2$ instead of $C_1$, thereby maintaining a low expected quantization error.
+It is important to note that this procedure is not intended to serve as a robust classifier in the Machine Learning sense.
+In particular, a point $\xbf$ may originate from representative $R_1$ while being associated with cluster $C_2$.
+The goal, however, is solely to construct a partition corresponding to the mixture measure $R_J$.